Kevt-t/fintech/README.md

-# FinTech Transaction Tracking App
+# FinTech Transaction Tracker

-A simple web application for tracking financial transactions like deposits and withdrawals.
-Users can create an account, log in, and manage their balance through deposits and withdrawals.
+A modern web application to help users manage their finances effectively.
+The FinTech Transaction Tracker allows users to view their balance, record transactions (deposits, withdrawals, and expenses), and use an investment calculator for financial planning.

 ### Features
-- **User Authentication**: Users can sign up, log in, and manage their accounts.
+- **User Authentication**:  Users can sign up, log in, and manage their accounts securely.
 - **Transaction Management**: Users can make deposits and withdrawals to/from their balance.
-- **Secure Authentication**: Passwords are securely hashed using bcrypt, and JWT tokens are used for authentication.
+- **Investment Calculator**: Users can calculate the future value of their investments based on the principal amount, interest rate, and time period.
+- **Responsive Design**: A user-friendly interface built with Bootstrap ensures compatibility across devices.
+- **Secure Architecture:**: Backend security includes hashed passwords, token-based authentication, and sanitized inputs.

 ### Tech Stack